I've written, or co-written,

 were based on copious research; both were darker portraits than the producers had

 All of the following .pdfs are free to download.
-You're welcome to use them for personal or academic purposes: if you have a commercial purpose - you'd like to make one of them into a film, or a stage musical, or a game - please get in touch.
+You're welcome to use them for personal or academic purposes: if you have a commercial purpose - you'd like to make one of them into a film, or a stage musical, or a video game, say - please get in touch.

-If screenplays are listed but not available as downloads, there are at least four possible reasons: 1) the script is shamefully bad; 2) the script is lost or misplaced; 3) the script hasn't been scanned yet; 4) the script is still alive in projectlandia: scripts on the runway haven't been archived.
+If screenplays are listed but not available as downloads, there are at least four possible reasons: 1) the script is shamefully bad; 2) the script is lost or misplaced; 3) the script hasn't been scanned yet; 3) the script is still alive in projectlandia: these aren't archived.

 FEATURE SCRIPTS BY THIS AUTHOR:

 Also known as RAID

 ON JOHNSON COUNTY.
 This was the first feature script I wrote -